rudisimo/creeper/README.md

 Creeper, a simple OGP Crawler
 =============================

-Creeper is a proof of concept application used to crawl websites and parse Open Graph metadata based on [Symfony2][1] components:
+Creeper is a proof of concept application used to crawl websites and parse Open Graph metadata based on [Symfony2][1] components.

 ## Requirements